enabledhq/enabledhq.github.io/_posts/2016-08-08-ndis-glitch-software-supplier.md

 ![National Disability Insurance Scheme software]({{site.baseurl}}/images/img_ndis.png) *Source: [Project Smart](https://www.projectsmart.co.uk/introduction-to-project-management.php)*

 Software development is a relatively new field compared to other business services and processes, e.g. manufacturing.
 Hence, it takes time for people to truly understand the complexity surrounding technology projects.
-Unfortunately, instances like the NDIS system glitch seem to introduce/reinforce misperceptions and generalisations (some of which we've
+Unfortunately, instances like the NDIS system glitch seem to introduce/reinforce misperceptions and generalisations.

 _Check out our recent post on misperceptions about [software development](http://blog.enabled.com.au/myths-software-development/) here._